Family History Fanatics

 Evaluating John Townley's Death Register

-When I began working on John's case in 2010, I only had access to John's death record index.
-Since I can't recreate what the index looked like back then, I'll show you what you may find when you access records today.
+When I began working on John's case in 2010, I only had access to the death record index.
+Since I couldn't recreate the index then, I'll show you what you may find when you access records today.

 On FamilySearch, you can see that I added this source in 2013.
 Back then, I only had access to this information.
 What can I see in the image below?